wix-incubator/mobile-crash-course/1-introduction-to-react-native.md

 ## `13:50-15:30` - Talk: ReactNative architecture - part 2 (with [Daniel Zlotin](mailto:danielz@wix.com))

-We will dive into React Native internals to explore the main components of the RN framwork, following that we will see how do we split projects between Native and JavaScript and what are the pros and cons of each side.
+We will dive into React Native internals to explore the main components of the RN framework, following that we will see how do we split projects between Native and JavaScript and what are the pros and cons of each side.